Theodore Roosevelt: Rough Riders (1898)

 On July 1, in a combined assault with the Regulars, under Roosevelt's leadership, the Rough Riders became famous for charges up Kettle Hill and San Juan Hill.
 Roosevelt was the only soldier on horseback, as he rode back and forth between rifle pits at the forefront of the advance up Kettle Hill, an advance that he urged despite the absence of orders.
 He was forced to walk up the last part of Kettle Hill because his horse had been entangled in barbed wire.
 The assaults would become known as the Battle of San Juan Heights.
 The victories came at a cost of 200 killed and 1,000 wounded.
+Roosevelt personally killed one Spaniard with a revolver salvaged from the during this assault.

-In August, Roosevelt and other officers demanded the soldiers be returned home.
+In August, with many of the men suffering from yellow fever, Roosevelt and other officers signed the Round-Robin Letter, demanding that the soldiers be returned home.
+In response, there were muttered threats from the War Department that Roosevelt should face a court martial and publications, including The Philadelphia Press, believed this had squandered his chances of being nominated for future office including by the Republican Party for Governor of New York.
+However, within three days, the army had been ordered to Montauk, New York with Roosevelt receiving the public credit for influencing the decision.
 Roosevelt recalled San Juan Heights as "the great day of my life".
-After returning to civilian life, Roosevelt preferred to be known as "Colonel Roosevelt" or "The Colonel"; "Teddy" remained much more popular with the public, though Roosevelt openly despised that moniker.
+After returning to civilian life, Roosevelt preferred to be known as "Colonel Roosevelt" or "The Colonel".
+"Teddy" remained much more popular with the public, though Roosevelt openly despised that moniker.